opsmop/opsmop/docs/source/language.rst

 Notice that we define resources in *Roles*, but you can't assign a resource to a *Policy* directly.
 Opsmop mandates the usage of *Roles* as a mechanism of organization, but you can of course still only have one *Role* in a *Policy* you want.
-How fine grained should roles be?
+How fine grained should *Roles* be?
 It doesn't matter.
 Most frequently a *Role* would describe an application deployment, but it might also describe something like a common security configuration, setting up a user's account (using parameterized *Roles*), and more.